aquasecurity/tfsec/docs/checks/aws/rds/specify-backup-retention.md

 title: RDS Cluster and RDS instance should have backup retention longer than default 1 day
 ---

+# RDS Cluster and RDS instance should have backup retention longer than default 1 day

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation